JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

 # Quick Start Using Agama Lab

-In this quick start guide, we will see how to build, deploy and test a simple password based authentication flow using Agama and [Agama Lab](https://cloud.gluu.org/agama-lab).
+In this quick start guide, we will build, deploy and test a simple password based authentication flow using Agama and [Agama Lab](https://cloud.gluu.org/agama-lab).

 [Agama Lab](https://cloud.gluu.org/agama-lab) is an online visual editor to build authentication flows.
 A flow